Funbo Runestones: U 990

-Veðr and Thane and Gunnar raised this stone after Haursi, their father.
-God help his soul.

 U 991

 Runestone U 991, which is composed of granite and is 1.5 meters in height, consists of runic text within a serpent that circles a central beast.
 Although having different imagery, it contains the same message in its inscription as U 937.
 Because they have the same message, it has been suggested that they once formed part of a coupled memorial at the same site to the deceased brother Veðr.
 These are considered to be the most recent of the four Funbo inscriptions and, although unsigned, are attributed to the runemaster Fot.
 U 991 is classified as being carved in either runestone style Pr3 or Pr4.

 U 999

 Runestone U 999 has text within a band that ends in a serpent head and was raised by Haursi and his brother after their father.
 This granite stone is 1.65 meters in height and is considered to have the oldest inscription of the four runestones from Funbo.
 It is classified as being carved in runestone style Fp.